na-trium-144/next-license-list/README.md

 # next-license-list

-Get list of third-party package licenses used in Next.js.
+Get list of licenses for third-party packages using in Next.js.

 ## Usage